 Ask yourself: What is the book’s single-minded value proposition?
 What is the target audience of readers looking for – Inspiration and Aspiration, Success and Achievement, Knowledge and Power, Romance and Passion, Murder and Revenge?

 Generate excitement.
 Grab attention.
 The main goal of every book cover is to generate excitement.
 The cover is one of the best tools in your marketing arsenal.
-That’s why you should create something that will stop people in their tracks and evoke interest.
+You should create something that will stop people in their tracks and evoke interest.
 The book cover is the hook that will help you to promote your book.

 The book’s genre is important

-If your book is non-fiction, its cover should communicate the tone of the book.
+If your book is non-fiction, its cover should communicate the book’s tone.
 Pay attention to its scope.
 It is really cool when the book cover explains the scope of the book allowing the reader to manage her time.